hei411/hei411.github.io/docs/about.markdown

 "HeiLi managed to get everything a little bit wrong."

-  \- [Dr. John Fawcett's](https://www.chu.cam.ac.uk/fellows/dr-john-fawcett/) comments on my Networking supervisions
+  \- Feedback on my supervisions for Computer Networking

 <!---
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)